gerbera/gerbera/doc/scripting.rst

 -------------

 The configuration from `config.xml` and values changed via web UI are available in the global dictionary `config`.
 The key in the dictionary is the xpath as shown in brackets in the web UI.
 Array items can be accessed via index, Dictionaries with the key.
-Complex entries like autoscan and transcoding are not available.
-Example:
+Complex entries like transcoding are not available.
+The autoscan entry corresponding to the active object is stored in `object_autoscan_id`.
+Examples:

     .. code-block:: js

         print(config['/server/name']);
         print(config['/import/library-options/id3/auxdata/add-data'][0]);
         print(config['/import/layout/path']['Directories']);
+        print(config['/import/autoscan/directory'][object_autoscan_id].location);

 Constants